Dear reader of ADxS.org, please excuse the disruption.

 True prevalence / field prevalence / epidemiological prevalence: Frequency of a disease in a thorough examination of a representative group by experts, extrapolated to the total population.
 This value also depends on the instruments used (for ADHD, for example, higher in DSM 5 than in DSM III).

 Treatment prevalence: Prevalence determined on the basis of treatment/prevention contacts.
-Dependent on the treatment commitment of those affected.
+Dependent on the commitment to treatment of people with ADHD.

 Administrative prevalence: Prevalence determined from routine statistics (e.g. cancer register).
-Hardly possible for ADHD.
+Barely possible for ADHD.

 Point prevalence: Number of existing cases at a point in time.